Burnaby Now

 Burnaby Now was an online newspaper owned by Glacier Media and based in Burnaby, British Columbia, Canada.
 Until 2023, it published a weekly tabloid newspaper to 47,000 residents and businesses.

+In February 2025, Glacier Media announced Burnaby Now would close no later than April 21.
+However, archived articles are still accessible in the Lodestar Media (formerly Glacier Media) on their "Vancouver is Awesome" brand website.

 The first edition was a 12-page broadsheet format issued on November 23, 1983, which was a week after the final publication of 123-year-old The Columbian newspaper.
 The final print edition was produced on August 10, 2023, as part of cuts to three Glacier Media publications.

-In February 2025, Glacier Media announced Burnaby Now would close no later than April 21.